jkurthoconnor/language-specific-problems/crs225/practice_garbageCollection.md

 // what is eligible for GC here?
 //
-//      A: because `foo` has returned `myStr` no longer references anything, so 'A string' is eligible for GC
+//      A: because `foo` has returned `myStr` no longer references anything,
+//        and without access to 'A string', that value is eligible for GC.
-//      However, the program is not complete, so `1` which is referenced by a global var is
+//        However, the program is not complete, so `1` which is referenced by a
-//      still in use
+//        global var is still accessible, so it is _not_ eligible for GC
 //
 // more code```